LerkkaP/Bisection-method/README.md

 **Final value**: 3
 **Precision**: 5

 The program will display the interval ]1, 3[ and plot the graph of the function.
-Finally, it will output the roots it found:
+Finally, it will output the root it found:
 ![Figure 1](https://github.com/LerkkaP/Bisection-method/assets/91789264/4c528217-859a-4e02-9664-ca87166dfa76)

 ```bash